-1 week (7 calendar days) during the first three months, which constitutes a trial period

-1 month during the three months following the end of the trial period.

-After 6 months' employment, the notice period shall be 3 months.
+- 1 week (7 calander days) during the first three months, which constitutes a trial period - 1 month during the three months following the end of the trial period - After 6 months' employment, the notice period shall be 3 months

 All employment terminations shall be in writing.
-After the trial period, a notice of termination, moreover, shall be at the change of month.
+After the trial period, a notice period of termination, moreover, shall be at the change of month.

-If an employee is made redundant after at least 10 years continuous employment for the same company, the notice of termination is:
+If an employee is made redundant after 10 years or more of continuous employment at the same company, the notice period shall be:

-4 months if the employee is 55 years old and 5 months if aged 60
+- 4 months if the employee is 55 years old

+- 5 months if aged 60

-6 months if he has reached the age of 63
+- 6 months if he has reached the age of 63